 One of a number of forts built in the 1850s and 1860s to protect Portsmouth and its vital harbour against a French invasion.
-Largely unaltered, the parade ground, gun ramps and moated keep can all be viewed.
+Largely unaltered, the parade ground, gun ramps, moated keep, washrooms and armoury can all be viewed.

 Before You Go

-Access Information: Disabled access to the grounds and ground floor only
+Access: Disabled access is only possible to the grounds and ground floor.

 Plan a Great Day Out